26 Best Places to Visit in Kandy, Sri Lanka

 A trip to this waterfall would take an hour and a half from the city.
 But, as you step into the serene ambience of the waterfall, you will forgive the somewhat tedious journey through the winding paths.

-Saree Ella Waterfall is located in Gomara Village, 30 km from Kandy city.
+Saree Ella Waterfall is located in Gomara Village, 30 kilometres from Kandy city.
 The waterfall gets its name due to its cascade taking the form of a sari, a traditional dress worn by Sri Lankan women.

-The upper tier of the falls is around 20 meters in height.
+The upper tier of the falls is around 20 metres in height.
 The natural pool at the base is ideal for swimming as it isn't very deep.
 However, be cautious of the water level.
+It's a great place to have fun and relax with your family and friends.
+Please be careful not to litter and help the locals preserve the area's beauty as it is.

 Rushing water falling off a ledge amongst greenery